quintel/documentation/docs/contrib/fever-heat-initialization.md

 This section explains how the ETM initializes the technology split for space heating and hot water demand in households in the base and future year.

 The depicted default (start year) technology split for space heating and hot water demand in the frontend, found in the [Space heating & hot water](https://energytransitionmodel.com/scenario/demand/households/space-heating-and-hot-water) section under Households, is not directly sourced from a data point but is instead calculated by the Fever module under a set of assumptions and various data points.
-More information about the Fever module can be found in the [Fever](/contrib/fever) section.

 The technology split for space heating and hot water represents the percentage of residences utilizing specific technologies to meet their space heating and hot water demand.
 In the base year, this split is determined for space heating and hot water separately through the following steps:
 1. Loading households demand data